shangril/cjdradio/README.md

 You'll need to install Python and PIP (python package installer) through your usual software channels provided by your operating system.

-* How to join a Cjdns network
-  please refer to https://cremroad.com/hyperboria
+* How to join a Cjdns network: please refer to https://cremroad.com/hyperboria

 * installation of dependencies